YoussefHindi/ROCO506Z/README.md

 ## Getting Started

-clone this repository in your home folder it's highly recommended to be cloned in your home folder for easier modifications.
+Clone this repository in your home folder it's highly recommended to be cloned in your home folder for easier modifications.

 ### Prerequisites

 The following packages was tested using the following:

 Ubuntu 16.04
 ROS kinteic
 VREP PRO EDU V 3.6.2

 install the following packages using these commands: